-EVENTS - American Indigenous Arts Celebration 2023
+EVENT - American Indigenous Arts Celebration 2025

 The AIAC is one of the top festivals in the Southeast and will feature an exciting array of Seminole and Indigenous art, music, food, dance and more!